eez-open/studio/help/en-US/components/widgets/InstrumentTerminal.md

 # DESCRIPTION

-This widget allows interaction with the instrument based on the SCPI specification.
+This widget allows interaction with the instrument.
 It consists of several parts, some of them can be hidden with associated properties.

 ![alt text](../images/scpi_terminal.png)